gitrust/timetracker/README.md

 # Storage

-Uses an Sqlite database to store all task data
+Uses an Sqlite database to store all task data.
+Database file `timer.db` is located in directory %USERPROFILE%.
+When you close timer applic

 # List of available commands

     #<id>          reschedule an existing task using its id
-    add,a          add a new task and set it to active clear,cl       clear all tasks
+    add,a          add a new task and set it to active adjust         adjust time of a task
+    clear,cl       clear all tasks
     commit,ci      commit a task by id
     done           set task to done
+	exit           exit application
     export,exp     export data (current day) as JSON help,h         this help
     list,l,ls      list all available tasks (ls all; ls yd; ls)